xinluo2018/Tibet-Water-2020/README.md

-# SWatNet
+# Tibet-Water-2020
-Monthly surface water mapping in Tibet plateau based on deep learning method and Sentinel-1 image.
-We take the year 2020 as example.
+We produce monthly surface water maps in Tibet plateau in 2020 by using deep learning method and Sentinel-1 image.

-## To do
+## Highlights
-2. modify ablation_analysis.ipynb
+### - We proposed a new gated multiscale ConvNet (GMNet) for surface water mapping based on Sentinel-1 image.
+### - The monthly surface water dynamics are captured by using the new proposed GMNet.